top of page

-So, they will be attracted to open places to sun themselves on things like rocks but also paths and even roads that heat up during the day.
+So, snakes will be attracted to open places to sun themselves on things like rocks but also paths and even roads that heat up during the day.
 But they are also naturally wary creatures, that’s why you also find them hiding in long grass, after they’ve done their morning warmup.

-Avoid walking through long grass in the warmer weather.
+To avoid snakes, try to avoid walking through long grass in the warmer weather.
 If you have to, wear sturdy shoes or hiking boots to protect your ankles and feet (the most likely place to get bitten by a snake.)

 If you see a snake on a path or road ahead of you, the simple solution is to back away slowly so as not to scare the snake.
 It will only attack you (in defense of itself) if it thinks you are going to harm it.
 Or it will bite you of course, if you stand on it.
 (That’s a reflex response.)